| Title: | Seamless 'Nonmem' Simulation Platform |

 nc |

 Number of cores used in parallelization.
-This is so far
+Only used if 'sge=TRUE'. |

 transform |